The Butterfly Clues: Plot

 Lo returns to Tens, and by using Sapphire's SIM card calls Anchor and learns that he is Gordon Jones.
 Jones kidnaps Lo.
 As Jones is about to kill her Officer Gardner and Flynt save her.
 Officer Gardner tells Lo that Sapphire was killed because she threatened Jones with publicizing his threats to her.
 Lo's father comes to pick Lo up from the police station and admits that Lo is an “amazing young woman”.
 His acceptance of Lo leads to Lo showing her father a letter from Oren before he died, which brings Lo and her father closer.
 Flynt and Lo decide to go to prom together where Lo finds her confidence and defends herself against the popular girl who said she didn't belong.
 Flynt shows Lo the “most beautiful thing [she's] ever seen”: a painting of herself which forces Lo to admit that she is beautiful.

 Characters

 Penelope “Lo” Riley Marin, the shy, compulsive, and "kleptomaniacal" protagonist, has “almost black hair” and "pretty messed up family dynamics".
-Lo is an outcast in her school and in her family.
+Lo is an outcast in her school and her family.
 Has to deal with "constant relocation" and the death of her brother Oren.

-Katherine “Sapphire”, was a confident stripper, wore the same blue-purple lipstick everywhere.
+Katherine “Sapphire”, was a confident stripper, who wore the same blue-purple lipstick everywhere.

-Oren Riley Marin “Bird”,was Lo's athletic brother with green eyes, was possessive of his room and especially his baseball hats.
+Oren Riley Marin's “Bird”, was Lo's athletic brother with green eyes, was possessive of his room and especially his baseball hats.

-Aaron Benjamin Greeley “Flynt”, is a mysterious and artistic runaway, has “blue eyes and scraggly dread locked hair.
+Aaron Benjamin Greeley “Flynt”, is a mysterious and artistic runaway, who has “blue eyes and scraggly dreadlocked hair.
 Oddly nice teeth”.

-Gordon Jones “Anchor”, is a rich businessman, has “jet black hair, and big green eyes, and clean, square jaw”.
+Gordon Jones “Anchor”, is a rich businessman, who has “jet black hair, and big green eyes, and clean, square jaw”.

-Mario, is a “con artist” salesmen at the flea market, has “Manic Panic” red hair and skin “leathery and full of lines”.
+Mario, a “con artist” salesman at the flea market, has “Manic Panic” red hair and skin “leathery and full of lines”.